 The other option is to have a shared folder inside Google Drive where others may upload files but this approach does have limitations.
 One, only people with a Google account would be able to upload files in a shared folder.
 Second, all collaborators can view and even remove files that have been uploaded in a shared folder on Google Drive.

 What you can do is create a regular web form (written in HTML and CSS) and then use Google Scripts to upload the content of this form into a folder in your Google Drive.

 Before diving into the implementation, take a look at this sample form.
 When you submit the form, it will create a new folder, corresponding to your name, in my Google Drive and upload the file in that folder This is a public form and you don’t even need to have a Google Account to upload files.
 The form also works on mobile devices.

 - Click here to make a copy of the Google Script into your Google Drive.

-- This is vanilla form with a text field, a file input field and a form submit button.
-You can open the form.html file to apply your own CSS styles or add more input and textarea fields.
+- This is vanilla form with a few text fields and a file upload button.
+You can edit the forms.html file to apply your own CSS styles or add more input and textarea fields.

 - From the Run menu, choose doGet and authorize the script.
-The script needs these permissions since the form will be uploading files to your Google Drive.
+The script needs these permissions since users will be uploading files to your Google Drive.

-- Next choose Deploy as Web App from the Publish menu.
-Click Save New Version, choose Anyone, even Anonymous from the drop-down and click the Deploy button.
+- Next choose Deploy as Web App from the Publish menu, choose Anyone, even Anonymous under who has access and then click the Deploy button.

-The Google Script will now offer you a form URL.
+The Google Script will now offer you the link (URL) of your form.
 Anyone can now use this form to upload files to your Google Drive.

 <form id="myForm"> <label>Your Name</label> <input type="text" name="myName"> <label>Pick a file</label> <input type="file" name="myFile"> <input type="submit" value="Upload File" onclick="google.script.run .uploadFiles(this.parentNode); return false;"> </form>